Pioneer Brewing Co. letterhead, c.1947 - image

 "This lady is a native of Niederklein, Prussia, and came to San Francisco in 1858.
 In 1860 she was married to John Stahl, and in 1862 came to Cañon City, Oregon.
 There Mr. Stahl engaged in the brewery business in 1863; but, upon the burning of the city and the loss of their property, they removed to Walla Walla, Washington Territory.
 Indeed, Cañon City saw rough times in those days, having once burned and twice washed away, and often invaded by the Indians.
 Still pursuing the same business in Walla Walla, they again met with a loss by fire in the destruction of their dwelling-house in 1871.
 During his residence there, Mr. Stahl served as city councilman, and in 1880 enlarged his business by building a new brewery, and purchasing six acres of ground for the site of his business and residence.
 He also owned a block for which he paid eight thousand dollars, and erected upon it a building at the expense of six thousand dollars.

-From the time the plant was established until 1888 steam beer was brewed exclusively, but after that lager beer was made.
+From the time the plant was established until 1888 steam beer was brewed exclusively, but after that lager was the beer of choice.
 The brewery was located at 2nd & Birch Streets.

 Stahl Brewing & Malting Company